 Comedian & Podcaster

-After working as one of Facebook’s first 250 employees, Paul retired at 42, only to find himself bored, lonely, and driving his wife crazy.
+After working as one of Facebook’s first 250 employees, Paul Ollinger retired at 42, only to find himself bored, lonely, and driving his wife crazy.
 Wondering why the wealth he had so long pursued didn’t deliver the contentment he expected, Paul launched the Crazy Money podcast on which he explores the connection between money, happiness, work, and meaning through the lens of his guests’ unique professional journeys.
-His keen intellect and sincere curiosity have attracted guests like LL COOL J, Nobel Laureate Sir Angus Deaton, Olympian Apolo Ohno, author Ryan Holiday, and film impresario Judd Apatow.
+His keen intellect and sincere curiosity have attracted guests like LL COOL J, Nobel Laureate Sir Angus Deaton, Olympian Apolo Ohno, Author Ryan Holiday, and Film Impresario Judd Apatow.

 Paul also took that post-Facebook opportunity to launch the stand-up comedy career he had always dreamed of.
 In just a few years, he headlined the legendary Caroline’s on Broadway in New York City, opened for the rock band Styx, and earned a finalist’s spot at the Boston Comedy Festival.